Enemy of the State (film): Cast

-The cast also includes Laura Cayouette as Christina Hawkins, Stuart Wilson as Congressman Sam Albert, James LeGros as Jerry Miller, Dan Butler as Shaffer, Anna Gunn as Emily Reynolds, Jascha Washington as Eric Dean, Lillo Brancato and John Capodice as restaurant workers, Ivana Milicevic as a lingerie store clerk, Arthur J. Nascarella as Frankie, Grant Heslov as Lenny, and Lennox Brown as a tunnel maintenance worker.
+The cast also includes Stuart Wilson as Congressman Sam Albert, Laura Cayouette as Christa Hawkins, James LeGros as Jerry Miller, Dan Butler as NSA Director Shaffer, Anna Gunn as Emily Reynolds, Jascha Washington as Eric Dean, Lillo Brancato and John Capodice as restaurant workers, Ivana Milicevic as a lingerie store clerk, Arthur J. Nascarella as Frankie, Grant Heslov as Lenny, and Lennox Brown as a tunnel maintenance worker.
 Portraying members of Reynolds' NSA team are Ian Hart as Bingham, Bodhi Elfman as Van, and an uncredited Seth Green as Selby.
 Jason Robards, Tom Sizemore, and Philip Baker Hall make uncredited appearances as Congressman Phillip Hammersley, Paulie Pintero, and Mark Silverberg, respectively.
 Donna W. Scott, director Tony Scott's wife, plays Jenny.
 Larry King appears as himself.

 Production

 Principal photography for Enemy of the State took place primarily in Baltimore, Maryland, with additional scenes set in Washington, D.C.
 Filming began with location shoots on a ferry in the Fell's Point neighborhood.
 In mid-January 1998, the production relocated to Los Angeles, where filming continued through April of that year.

 Screenwriter David Marconi developed the original script over a period of two years while working under producer Jerry Bruckheimer at Don Simpson/Jerry Bruckheimer Films, with development overseen by executive Lucas Foster.
 Director Oliver Stone initially expressed interest in the project, but Bruckheimer ultimately selected Tony Scott, continuing their long-standing collaboration.
 Uncredited rewrites were later contributed by Aaron Sorkin, Henry Bean, and Tony Gilroy.

 Casting considerations for the lead role included Mel Gibson and Tom Cruise, before the part ultimately went to Will Smith, who was eager to work alongside Gene Hackman and reunite with Bruckheimer following their collaboration on Bad Boys (1995).
+As a result of his casting, Smith chose not to star in Snake Eyes (1998).
 George Clooney was also reportedly considered for a role.
 Sean Connery was approached for the role of Edward Lyle, which eventually went to Hackman.
+Regina King was added to the cast in September 1997.
+Two months later in November, it was confirmed that Jason Lee would portray a supporting role in the film.

 The film is notable for including several actors—later known for more prominent roles—in minor supporting parts.
 Casting director Victoria Thomas attributed this to the appeal of working with Hackman.
 A technical surveillance counter-measures consultant was brought onto the crew to advise on authenticity and appeared in a cameo as a spy shop clerk.

 In a nod to Hackman's earlier work, Lyle's NSA personnel file features a photo of the actor from The Conversation (1974), a similarly themed espionage thriller.

+Soundtrack

+The film's soundtrack album, titled Enemy of the State (Soundtrack from the Motion Picture) and featuring Harry Gregson-Williams and Trevor Rabin's musical score, was recorded at Arctic Circle Studios in Iceland and Todd-AO Scoring Stage in Hollywood, California and was released on 24 November 1998 by Hollywood Records.